 The uncertainty with marine distress flares is that you cannot get a response when they have been seen, and the service they render is to identify a vessel needing help when a helicopter or lifeboat is out searching.
 Coloured smoke flares are for attracting the attention of aircraft, while rockets are sighted from sea level while hand-held distress flares cannot be seen from a long distance.

-What determines the number and type of distress flares carried on a boat is the type of sailing that is done:
+What determines the number and type of distress flares required to be carried on a boat is the type of sailing that is done:

 Instruct all the crew in the use the distress flares.